KristianSvanholm/HaskellWordle/README.md

 # Haskell Wordle

 ## What is this?
-The following is a project from the course 'Prog2006 - Advanced programming' at NTNU Gjøvik i completed spring '22.
+The following is a project from the course 'Prog2006 - Advanced programming' at NTNU Gjøvik I completed spring '22.
 It's far from perfect, but works :)

 ## Build and run